SPF for Microsoft 365 and Google Workspace: the setup that works

 The lookup-count trap

-The strategy for adding your other providers
+The strategy for adding the other providers

 Since the budget is tight, method matters.
 In order of preference:

-1. Split by subdomain.
-Keep Microsoft 365 or Google Workspace on your root domain (human email), and send marketing from news.your-domain.com and transactional from notif.your-domain.com, each with its own SPF.
+news.example.comand transactional fromnotif.example.com, each with its own SPF.
 Each subdomain starts from an intact ten-resolution budget.
-It's by far the most durable strategy.
+It's by far the most durable strategy. - Favoring DKIM alignment for third parties.
+A router that signs with aligned DKIM (

-3. Freeze stable-IP providers as ip4:, as a last resort, watching that they don't change.
+ip4:, as a last resort, watching that they don't change.

-Avoid at all costs stacking includes on the root domain "because it's simpler": it's the direct path to PermError.
+Stacking includes on the root domain "because it's simpler" is to be avoided at all costs: it's the direct path to PermError.

 A complete, real record

-Take a typical company: email on Microsoft 365, marketing via a router (Brevo), billing via a business app, and a support tool that sends notifications.
+A typical company: email on Microsoft 365, marketing via a router (Brevo), billing via a business app, and a support tool that sends notifications.
 The temptation is to write a single catch-all line:

 v=spf1 include:spf.protection.outlook.com include:spf.brevo.com